Tiki huts are simple yet durable and versatile structures that make attractive additions to backyards.

 Furthermore, some wood is able to resist the effects of sun, rain, and wind, while others aren’t as well suited for this type of environment.

-Before you start work on your tiki hut, take some time to research the different types of wood, how strong they are, and how easy they are to work with.
+Before you start to work on your tiki hut, take some time to research the different types of wood, how strong they are, and how easy they are to work with.

 Knowing the kind of wood you need for your tiki project will help save you plenty of time and money down the line.